 Please review our current vacancies, and be sure to sign up to receive notifications for future opportunities.

 Filing of Applications

-To be considered, your completed and signed city application must be received by 4 pm on the closing date specified in the job advertisement, unless otherwise indicated.
-You are welcome to submit an applications after the date indicated as the cutoff for first review, but please note there is no guarantee it will be reviewed.
-An electronic (typed) signature is acceptable.
+To be considered, your completed application must be received by the closing date specified in the job advertisement, unless otherwise indicated.
+If a position is open until filled, applications submitted after any priority application date may not be reviewed.

-Please read and follow the instructions on the application form.
+Please read and follow the application instructions.
 The quality and completeness of your application will determine whether or not you are considered for employment.

 Applicants may be tested to measure their ability to perform the essential functions of the position for which they are applying.
 Tests that measure an applicant's knowledge, skills, physical abilities, and/or medical conditions may be required.
 A drug screen is required for all safety-sensitive positions.
 Scores from these tests determine whether a candidate continues in the selection process.